A General Theory of the Stochastic Linear Bandit and Its Applications: Introduction

-\paragraph{Contributions.} In this paper we propose a unifying analysis framework for the stochastic linear bandit problem that recovers the aforementioned results in the literature, and yields a number of new results.
-To be explicit, the main contributions of this paper are: \begin{enumerate} \item We propose a general family of algorithms, called ROFUL, for the stochastic linear bandit problem and prove a regret bound for them.
-We also show that OFUL and TS are special cases of this family and our regret bound for ROFUL leads to a rate optimal regret bounds for OFUL and TS, in Bayesian and worst-case regret settings respectively.
+\paragraph{Contributions.} In this paper we propose an analysis framework for the stochastic linear bandit problem that bridges all three aforementioned streams of literature and yields a number of new results.
+To be explicit, the main contributions of this paper are as follows: \begin{enumerate} \item We propose a general family of algorithms, called randomized OFUL (ROFUL), for the stochastic linear bandit problem and prove that they are rate optimal (their regret matches the best lower bound).
+We also show that OFUL and TS are special cases of this family of algorithms and that our regret bound for ROFUL recovers previously known rate-optimal regret bounds for OFUL and TS in Bayesian and frequentist settings, respectively.

+\item Most importantly, we employ the margin assumption of \cite{goldenshluger2013linear} to model a probabilistic gap that allows $\GapLevel$ to be zero, in order to obtain a polylogarithmic (in $T$) regret bound for OFUL and TS when the action sets are independently drawn from an unknown distribution; this includes the contextual MAB problem as in \citep{goldenshluger2013linear}.
+To the best of our knowledge, this result had not been known for OFUL and TS.

-\item \emph{Our most important contribution} is the introduction of a new rate-optimal policy, called \emph{Sieved-Greedy} (SG), that leverages data to reduce the over-exploration problem in existing algorithms.
-Specifically, we introduce a new notion of \emph{optimism in expectation} that enables data-driven exploration by only focusing on the actions with sufficient uncertainty (calculated from the data), and then choosing one of them greedily.
+\item Our analysis of ROFUL naturally leads us to introduce a new rate-optimal policy, \emph{Sieved Greedy} (SG), that leverages data to reduce the overexploration problem in OFUL and TS.
+A key technique to achieve this is to employ a more general form of the optimism principle that we introduce, called \emph{optimism in expectation}, that allows data-driven exploration by focusing only on actions with sufficient uncertainty, and then choosing one of them greedily.
 Our empirical simulations show that SG outperforms greedy, OFUL, and TS.

-While SG has the same spirit as recent literature on the algorithms that put more emphasis on greedy decision-making \citep{bastani2017mostly,kannan2018smoothed,raghavan2018externalities,hao2019adaptive,bayati2020unreasonable}, it relies on the role of optimism in expectation and uncertainty that are fundamentally different ideas.
+While SG has the same spirit as recent literature on algorithms that put more emphasis on greedy decision-making \citep{bastani2017mostly,kannan2018smoothed,raghavan2018externalities,hao2019adaptive,bayati2020unreasonable}, it relies on the notion of optimism in expectation that is fundamentally a different idea compared to the ones powering the prior literature (e.g., covariate diversity or large number of arms).
+Investigating potential connections between all these algorithms is a tantalizing direction for future research.

-\item We consider the aforementioned generalized gap assumption as in \cite{goldenshluger2013linear}, that $\delta$ is non-zero with positive probability, and obtain a poly-logarithmic (in $T$) gap-dependent regret bound for all of the above algorithms (OFUL, TS, SG), when the action sets are independently drawn from an unknown distribution.
-To the best of our knowledge, this result was not known for OFUL and TS, except a similar and concurrent result for TS due to \cite{fan2020thompson}.